Research Mode (Cafes)

 • Either way, the 200 response arrives immediately — the body scrape happens in the background and doesn't slow down the identifier flow.

-Identifier paste is Pro and Creator only — Free users see a greyed input with an upgrade prompt.
+Identifier paste is available to every signed-in user.
 Cost: a small token charge applies when OpenAlex is reached during enrichment (other resolvers such as Crossref, PubMed, arXiv, Open Library, and Google Books are platform-absorbed at no per-use cost to you).
 The background body scrape uses the same URL-scrape path as the URL Scraping feature and is charged at the same rate.

 Source Cards — Enrichment Surface